Last Updated on: 26th October 2024, 08:39 pm

 Note that when driving up to the Island in the Sky from Moab, you’ll pass by the entrance to Dead Horse Point State Park which offers similar views.
 While I do believe that Dead Horse Point is worth visiting, this jam-packed Island in the Sky itinerary should last you from morning until evening.

 While not terribly efficient, it would probably work out better to visit Dead Horse Point on another day, such as after one of your days at Arches.
-See our upcoming Utah Mighty 5 itinerary to learn more.
+See our detailed Utah Mighty 5 itinerary to learn more.

 While stopping at the Visitor Center isn’t a must, it does provide some good information on the geology of the park.
 And you can also ask the rangers about specific hikes.